Roger W. Lowther

 Roger and his wife Abi helped start Grace City Relief and Tsukuda Loves Tohoku after the trifold disasters of earthquake, tsunami, and nuclear radiation and continue to be involved in relief and recovery efforts.

 Pianist.
 Director of Worship at Grace City Church Tokyo.
 Abi help start Tsukuda Loves Tohoku, a community volunteer organization started after the March 11, 2011 earthquake.
 Abi has a Bachelor of Music in Piano Performance from Belhaven University and a Master of Music in Piano Performance from the University of Memphis.
 She performs regularly in recitals and concerts.
-She lives in downtown Tokyo with her husband Roger and four small boys.
+She lives in downtown Tokyo with her husband Roger and four boys.

 We are located in the "shitamachi" (lower city) of downtown Tokyo, the parts of the city along the Sumida River and Tokyo Bay.
 It is full of old historical buildings juxtaposed with new high-rise apartment buildings.